History of the National Hockey League on television: 2000s

 In 2003, the Montreal Canadiens announced a deal to license its French-language broadcast rights for all of its preseason, season, and playoff games to RDS.
 This was controversial as it threatened the longest-running television show in Quebec, Radio-Canada's La Soirée du hockey.
 Days later, an agreement was reached whereby RDS and Radio-Canada would simultaneously broadcast Canadiens games on Saturday nights, saving the show.
 Within the province of Quebec, this arrangement stopped after the 2003–04 NHL season, and French-language Canadiens broadcasts now air only on RDS.
 Simulcasted coverage continued in regions that do not receive RDS on analog TV (all of Canada south/west of the Ottawa Region) on Radio-Canada until the 2006–07 NHL season.
 In addition to Canadiens games, RDS also televised a smaller package of Ottawa Senators games, which appear on either RDS or RDS Info as well as other games.
 RDS also had the French-language rights to the Stanley Cup playoffs and Finals through 2014, regardless of which teams participated.

 In May 2004, NBC reached an agreement with the NHL to broadcast a slate of regular season games and the Stanley Cup Finals.
 The plan called for NBC to air at least six weeks of regular season games (three regional games each week) on Saturday afternoons.
 In addition, NBC was to show one or two playoff games per weekend during the playoffs.
-Between two and five games from the Stanley Cup Finals would air in prime time (OLN/Versus received the other two as part of its package).
+Between two and five games from the Stanley Cup Final would air in prime time (OLN/Versus received the other two as part of its package).
 NBC's primary game each week, as well as the Stanley Cup Finals, would air in high definition.

 Unlike previous network television deals with the NHL (like Fox, which had the rights from 1994 to 1999 and ABC, which had the rights from 1999 to 2004), NBC paid no upfront rights fee, instead splitting advertising revenue with the league after meeting its own production and distribution costs.
 On the other hand, the league avoided the arrangement some minor sports leagues have, in which they pay networks for broadcast time and produce their own telecasts, but keep any advertising revenue.